 Our first stop was touring Ernest Hemingway's old home.

 We ate in a local restaurant (most restaurants, and stores, were in homes with little to no signage) with a delicious meal consisting of what we would learn are the common dinner items: rice and beans, plantains, salad, and a meat.
 But the best part we found (in addition to mojitos and other specialty drinks) was the coffee!
 They were small, almost like shots of coffee and they were GOOD!

 After lunch we toured a tree farm/elderly day center.
 There were men playing dominos on the porch and a guide who took us through the beautiful gardens.

 We then made our way into the city of Havana and stopped at the monument and saw some of those shiny cars up close.
 Most of these cars are used as taxis now.

 The first official morning in Havana was an early one (thanks to the confusion over Day Light Savings and time zone change--no internet so we really struggled with this lol).
 We visited a "planned community" as they called it to see how an area was set up with farmers to bring back the vegetation.
 It was beautiful and we toured where a coffee plantation once stood and visited with the "mayor" (they don't really have mayors but chose to call him that) and stopped by two artists' homes.
 We saw how one man pressed recycled paper and created gorgeous watercolor paintings and then another man, who I believe was blind, bound them to make notebooks.

-We also had hot churros and lunch (in that order, of course) and my son took a quick swim in the river nearby.
 That evening we even had a little time to sit by the hotel pool.

 Then it was to the place my youngest considers the best thing we saw in Cuba--Murleando.
 This area was a water tower buried in garbage many years ago.
 It was cleaned up and made into an art center by the local residents.
 They are very proud of this facility (and should be!).
 It even had a restaurant with a live band.
 Fun night!